mdroste/stata-gzimport/README.md

 Installation
 ---------------------------------

-Installing pyforest is very simple.
+Installing gzimport is very simple.

 1. First, make sure Python is installed on your computer so that Stata can interface with it.
 If Stata cannot find your Python installation, [this installation guide](https://raw.githubusercontent.com/mdroste/stata-pyforest/master/docs/install.md) that I wrote for another program might be useful.